wearetheframers/frame-core-wip/docs/plugins.md

 Frame features a plugin marketplace where premium plugins and community plugins can be developed, given away, or sold.
 This marketplace fosters a rich ecosystem of extensions and customizations, similar to mod communities in popular games.

+When Frame is instantiated, it spends time loading plugins, which could be hundreds or thousands, and take a while to load.
+Framer has an `acting` property to see if it's ready and whether all plugins have loaded or not, called `plugin_loading_complete` and `plugin_loading_progress`.
+Because of this, users should be aware before adding too many plugins.
+However, Framer does queue perceptions/interactions to the agent and processes the queue when it is ready, if requests are made before it is ready.
+So it is not necessary to handle this in your code, but it could result in delays on startup.

 ## Default Plugins and Services

 Frame includes several default plugins and services that are automatically available to Framers.
 These services, such as `LLMService`, `EQService`, `MemoryService`, and `SharedContext`, function as plugins with swappable adapters.
 This means the underlying implementation of the service can be changed while maintaining the same high-level interface.
 For instance, instead of using `Mem0`, a `LlamaIndex` adapter could be used.
 While `LLMService` is passed to the Framer by default, you must specify permissions like `with-eq`, `with-memory`, or `with-shared-context` in the `FramerConfig` to access these services.
 However, all Framers inherently have permission to access these services without needing explicit permission settings.